 JunoLaunch: August 2011

-Will survey Jupiter from polar orbit, studying the planet's interior.
-Will determine the amount of global water and ammonia present in the atmosphere and whether Jupiter has an ice rock core.
+Summary: Is currenty surveying Jupiter from a polar orbit, studying the planet's interior.
+Will determine the amount of global water and ammonia present in the atmosphere and whether Jupiter has a solid core.

 GalileoLaunch: October 1989